 Knowledge is Power: Your Bank Account History

-When you're beginning to build your financial foundation, knowing what personal information banks are potentially looking at is a smart move.
-If you're concerned about whether any past banking mistakes or mismanagement may affect your ability to open a new account, consider requesting your ChexSystems report.
-Much like the major consumer credit bureaus that collect your credit history information, ChexSystems is a consumer reporting agency that compiles and keeps your bank account history.
+When you’re learning the basics of banking and beginning to build your financial foundation, knowing what personal information banks are potentially looking at is a smart move.
+If you’re concerned about whether any past banking mistakes or mismanagement may affect your ability to open a new account, consider requesting your ChexSystems report.
+Therefore, much like the major consumer credit bureaus that collect your credit history information, ChexSystems is a consumer reporting agency that compiles and keeps your bank account history.

 Taking advantage of and keeping track of your free annual consumer reports allows you to keep on top of your overall financial health.
 Checking for errors and regularly evaluating any updated information for inaccuracies will help keep you in control of your trajectory to FI and beyond.

 Making the decision to redirect your focus towards financial independence and a happier, healthier life starts with ensuring that your money’s safe and begins to work for you.
 Whether you are starting or restarting your path to FI, understand the basics of banking, like checking and savings accounts, is where you should begin.